Milton Glaser

 Introduction

-In 1954, he also co-founded Push Pin Studios, co-founded New York magazine with Clay Felker, and established Milton Glaser, Inc. In 1969, he produced and designed "Short Subject", commonly known as "Mickey Mouse in Vietnam", a short 16mm anti-war film directed by Whitney Lee Savage (father of Adam Savage).
+In 1954, he co-founded Push Pin Studios, co-founded New York magazine with Clay Felker, and established Milton Glaser, Inc. In 1969, he produced and designed "Short Subject", commonly known as "Mickey Mouse in Vietnam", a short 16mm anti-war film directed by Whitney Lee Savage (father of Adam Savage).
 His artwork has been featured in exhibits, and placed in permanent collections in many museums worldwide.
-Throughout his long career, he designed many posters, publications and architectural designs.
-He received many awards for his work, including the National Medal of the Arts award from President Barack Obama in 2009 and was the first graphic designer to receive this award.
+During his long career he designed many posters, publications and architectural designs.
+He received many awards for his work, including the National Medal of the Arts award from President Barack Obama in 2009, the first time a graphic designer received this award.

 View the full Wikipedia entry